 Elton Hall is nestled in the beautiful countryside on the Cambridgeshire/Northamptonshire border, lying eight miles southwest of Peterborough.
 It stands proud in unspoilt landscaped parkland where a house has stood since the 12th century.

 The house has been the home of the Proby family since 1660, although previous generations held land at Elton from the time of Elizabeth I. Elton Hall is enchanting and there is something romantic and magical about the building with its gothic south elevation set at a right angle to the classical, French inspired, entrance wing.
 Successive generations have embellished both the house and collection, which contains many Old Masters and fine examples of English portraiture.
 A visit, which also includes the recently restored gardens, provides the visitor with a fascinating insight into British history and taste.

-Sir William and Lady Proby and their four daughters Alexandra, Alice, Rose & Isabella, continue to maintain and preserve their home and welcome visitors to the Hall.
-There is something for everyone to see, from the State Coach used by the family to attend the Diamond Jubilee celebrations of Queen Victoria, to Henry VIII’s Prayer Book, given to him by Katherine Parr who had herself, been given the Manor of Elton by Henry VIII after their marriage.
+Alexandra Proby and her family continue to maintain and preserve the house and welcome visitors to the Hall.
+There is something for everyone to see, from the State Coach* used by the family to attend the Diamond Jubilee celebrations of Queen Victoria, to Henry VIII’s Prayer Book*, given to him by Katherine Parr who had herself, been given the Manor of Elton by Henry VIII after their marriage.